Antoniotto I Adorno: Fourth dogeship

-A new danger arose when, on November 17, 1394, confronted with internal strife and rather than remaining under Genoese domination, the neighbouring city of Savona gave itself to the king of France.
+A new danger arose when, on 17 November 1394, confronted with internal strife and rather than remaining under Genoese domination, the neighbouring city of Savona gave itself to the king of France.
 Antoniotto confronted with the danger of the rise of a French-backed Savona, in his turn offered the sovereignty of Genoa to the king.
 Charles VI had entrusted his Ligurian expansion to his brother, Louis of Orléans.
 But the latter quickly arose hatred among the Genoese noblemen as he tried to manage directly the affairs of the city.
-A riot led by Antoniotto Adorno and Antoniotto Montaldo rapidly forced him to relinquish his new estate and on November 27, 1396, Antoniotto abandoned the dogeship to become governor in the name of the king.
+A riot led by Antoniotto Adorno and Antoniotto Montaldo rapidly forced him to relinquish his new estate, and on 27 November 1396 Antoniotto abandoned the dogeship to become governor in the name of the king.

 End of life

-On March 18, 1397, Antoniotto relinquished his position of governor and went into retirement on the estates of the marquis Del Carretto in Finale Ligure.
-There he contracted the plague and died on June 5, 1398.
+On 18 March 1397 Antoniotto relinquished his position of governor and went into retirement on the estates of the marquis Del Carretto in Finale Ligure.
+There he contracted the plague and died on 5 June 1398.